 How to choose the best pistachio and how to store them

 As mentioned earlier, the mature, best pistachio nuts have their shell open or partially cracked.
 During the sorting process, the nuts that are not partially open are usually discarded.

-While buying pistachios, look for nuts with shells that are ivory coloured and unblemished.
-The nuts with greenish kernels have the best taste and are considered to be of a high quality.
+While buying pistachios, look for nuts with shells that are ivory colored and unblemished.
+The nuts with greenish kernels have the best taste and are considered to be of high quality.
 At home, pistachios should be refrigerated to keep them fresh.